 Epilepsy affects more people than multiple sclerosis, cerebral palsy, muscular dystrophy and Parkinson’s combined – yet receives fewer federal dollars per patient than each of these.
 According to advocate group Citizens United for Research in Epilepsy, epilepsy costs the United States approximately $15.5 billion each year.
 The indirect costs associated with uncontrolled seizures are seven times higher than that of the average for all chronic diseases.

 Sudden Unexpected Death in Epilepsy, or SUDEP, is one of the many risks that accompanies a life with epilepsy.
-According to the National Institute of Health, SUDEP is the most common epilepsy-related cause of death.
+According to the National Institutes of Health, SUDEP is the most common epilepsy-related cause of death.
 The DDF’s approach to making progress against SUDEP is multi-pronged:

 - Challenge and encourage doctors, nurses and all medical professionals to address SUDEP with epilepsy patients.